borgbackup/borg/docs/usage.rst

         did not reach its normal end, logged as ERROR) 128+N = killed by signal N (e.g. 137 == kill -9)

-The return code is also logged at the indicated level as the last log entry.
+If you use ``--show-rc``, the return code is also logged at the indicated level as the last log entry.

 Environment Variables